510rrl/Akira/README.md

 List your collaborators, if any, with links to their GitHub profiles.

+I just used the starter code provided by Bootcamp.

 If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.

 If you followed tutorials, include links to those here as well.